Reasoning or Memorization? Unreliable Results of Reinforcement Learning Due to Data Contamination: Results Analysis

 To further support our hypothesis that the anomalous performance surge of the \qwenmathSevenB on the MATH-500 benchmark is primarily caused by data contamination rather than the model’s intrinsic mathematical reasoning ability, we replicate this experiment on a newly constructed dataset that the model has never encountered before.
 We hypothesize that for math problems free from contamination, the model's reasoning ability still requires properly aligned reward signals to yield meaningful performance improvements.

-\paragraph{\randomcalculation Dataset Construction.} To obtain an uncontaminated evaluation benchmark, we employ Algorithm~\ref{alg:random-calculation} to construct a suite of mathematically challenging yet verifiable computation datasets.
+\paragraph{Dataset Construction of \randomcalculation.} To obtain an uncontaminated evaluation benchmark, we employ Algorithm 1 (shown in Appendix) to construct a suite of challenging yet verifiable datasets.
 These datasets are composed of expressions built from basic numerical elements, including integers from 0 to 100, as well as fractions, squares, and cubes derived from them.
-Using these components, we randomly generate mathematical expressions involving between 1 and 20 steps, utilizing the four fundamental arithmetic operations: \textbf{addition}, \textbf{subtraction}, \textbf{multiplication}, and \textbf{division}.
+Using these components, we randomly generate mathematical expressions that involve between 1 and 20 steps, using the four fundamental arithmetic operations: \textbf{addition}, \textbf{subtraction}, \textbf{multiplication}, and \textbf{division}.
 To construct the final datasets, we append a standardized problem prefix to each generated expression, resulting in 20 sub-datasets, each containing 1,000 unique problems.
 We refer to this suite of datasets as \textit{\textbf{\randomcalculation}}.
-Examples from the datasets can be found in Figure~\ref{fig:example_random_calculation}.
+Examples from the datasets can be found in Fig.~\ref{fig:example_random_calculation}.

-\paragraph{Qwen2.5's initial performance on {\randomcalculation}.} We first test the zero-shot performance of the Qwen2.5 series models on the \textit{{\randomcalculation}} dataset, with the results shown in Figure~\ref{fig:random_calc_datasets}.
-We find that when using chat templates, the models' mathematical reasoning ability tends to degrade as the number of computation steps increases, leaving ample room for improvement in multi-step calculation problems.
-When chat templates are removed, the reasoning performance peaks on problems involving three computation steps, and then gradually declines.
+\paragraph{Zero-shot Performance on {\randomcalculation}.} We first test the zero-shot performance of the Qwen2.5 series on the \textit{{\randomcalculation}} dataset in Fig.~\ref{fig:random_calc_datasets}.
+We find that when using chat templates, the models' performance degrades gradually as the number of computation steps increases, leaving ample room for improvement in multi-step calculation problems.
+When chat templates are removed, the reasoning performance peaks on problems of three computation steps, and then gradually declines.

+\paragraph{Correct Reward Function for \textit{RandomCalculation}.} The ground-truth answers to our randomly generated arithmetic problems often contain high-precision decimals.
+When using the standard RLVR framework, which only provides binary feedback, the model rarely receives positive reinforcement, making training unstable and prone to divergence.
+To overcome this, we design a continuous reward function that ranges from 0 to 1 and penalizes both absolute and relative errors between the model’s prediction and the reference answer.
+This richer feedback helps stabilize reinforcement learning.
+Let \( a \) be the model output, \( b \) be the reference answer, and \( \epsilon = 10^{-6} \) be a small constant for numerical stability.
+The reward \( r \) is computed as: